 Energy Matters was then engaged to coordinate the 47.5 kW solar retrofit.

-Not only does the installation of the solar array benefit the environment, it will also have financial benefits for the owners who are now paying significantly less for power in their common areas.
+Not only did installing the solar array benefit the environment, but it also provided financial benefits for the owners, who were paying significantly less for power in their common areas.

-Mr. Brass stated if every high-rise and apartment building in Australia went solar, that would have a positive effect on 15% of Australia’s mains grid electricity usage.
+Mr Brass stated that if every high-rise and apartment building in Australia went solar, it would reduce 15% of Australia’s mains grid electricity usage.

-Aside from demonstrating environmental stewardship, commercial solar can make good financial sense.
-Considering a commercial scale solar project?
-Contact us today and we can begin to build your system together.
+Considering a commercial–scale solar project?
+Contact us today, and we can begin to build your solar panel system together.